boscobarberesbert/Race-Car/README.md

 ## Description

 Race Car game developed by 3 students at CITM-UPC, in Barcelona.
-It has been developed with Bullet and OenGL and SDL as the render tools.
+It has been developed with Bullet for the physics, and OpenGL and SDL as the render tools.

 ## Key Features